BGP Origin-AS Diversion Report

 automatically downgrade RPKI-valid / IRR-authorized announcements.

-This brief's evidentiary detail, specific targets, and designation recommendations are available to subscribing compliance teams, law firms, and government analysts.
+This brief's evidentiary detail, specific targets, and designation recommendations are available to vetted compliance teams, law firms, and government analysts โ as single-brief purchases or under a portfolio monitoring retainer.
 The teaser above shows the headline methodology; the full document includes case-number citations, target INNs, SDN-adjacency numbers, and recommended secondary-designation scope.